 I want this particular post to be more about the refugee in me than the person I am.
 My book was about my past refugee life.
 Here, I want to share with you what it was like to be a refugee in my new life.
 There are many refugees in the world nowadays.
-I suspect they all have untold heartbreaking stories and their suffering continues even after their journey has ended.
-My small hope is that the next time you meet some refugees, you will be able to tag my story to those nameless faces and feel as if you know them.
+I suspect they all have stories without a venue to tell.
+Perhaps, the next time you meet some refugees, you will be able to tag my story to those nameless faces and feel as if you know them.

 I know that I didn’t cease to be a refugee even after I had set foot on the land that became my home and felt safe and free.
 I suppose once a refugee, always a refugee.

 It took me seven years and fourteen rewrites to finish this book, with the number of pages swelling to over six hundred at one time.
 I had difficulties writing, even with help from friends.
 For starters, my English is not very good despite having lived in this country for more than thirty years.
 The truth is, I have no formal English education and, from staring at a computer screen some sixteen hours a day for most of those years, I have become proficient only in the languages of computer programming.
 Sometimes I’d sit for twelve hours mulling over English words and their usages and produce only five pages of work—be it writing or editing.
 Regretfully, English will forever remain a mystery to me.
 If I were to start over, going to school to learn the language would be my first ambition.